mansi-kgkrunch/react-admin-template/README.md

-# Node With React Ecommecre Site
+# Node With React Admin Template Site

-This is React-Admin-Template for app with React js frontend and Node js Backend <br>
+This is React-Admin-Template for app with React js with Material ui frontend and Node js Backend <br>
 Node.js is used as Api Backend And Frontend is React.js

 ## Requirements